jbeales/flush-opcache-with-varnish/readme.txt

 Please submit issues and Pull Requests to [the Github repository](https://github.com/jbeales/flush-opcache-with-varnish/issues).

 == Changelog ==

+= 1.1 =
+January 11, 2018
+* Added clearing the WP Super Cache cache, if it exists.

 = 1.0 =
 * First release version of Flush Opcache with Varnish.

+== Upgrade Notice ==

+= 1.1 =
+Now you can clear the WP Super Cache cache at the same time as the Varnish and Opcode caches.